Chapter 1: Introduction to the Past

 Life is difficult

-This may sound like an odd, even disturbing way to introduce the Team Alles Christmas 2016 letter.
-Yet, I argue, it represents one of the best ways me and my “mafia” have learned how to overcome the challenges life brings in a way that is helping us to move forward with an increasingly optimistic view of life - like rejoining life already in progress.
+I believe this statement represents one of the best ways me and my “mafia” have learned how to overcome the challenges life brings in a way that is helping us to move forward with an increasingly optimistic view of life - like rejoining life already in progress.

 § In 2013, Danette took a mission to travel to München (pronounced “M’yoon chin” for you Texas types), Germany.
-I stayed at home for a year while she helped her sister’s family return to the US (I went there three different times to make a week-long visit with the soon to be “mafia”).
+I stayed at home for a year while she helped her sister and family return to the US (I went there three different times to make a week-long visit with the soon to be “mafia” - see photo, below).

 § In 2014, her sister and two kids came home and lived with us.
 With them I played baseball, soccer, basketball, and went for bike rides.
 We dug for hidden fossils in the back yard.
 We also went on a summer vacation to Manistee, MI prior to the kids’ start of school.